Nastel/gocypher-cybench-java/README.md

 ```

 # CyBench Launcher
-The CyBench Launcher contains a set of performance tests developed by the CyBench team to benchmark Java Core services.
-These tests are executed by default every time CyBench benchmark is executed via `benchmark_run` script and results are automatically submitted to a public [CyBench Repository](https://www.gocypher.com/cybench/).
+The CyBench Launcher contains a set of default performance tests developed by the CyBench team to benchmark Java Core services.
+These tests are executed by default every time CyBench benchmarks are executed via `cybench` shell script and results are automatically submitted to a public [CyBench Repository](https://www.gocypher.com/cybench/).
 Default benchmark execution and automated reporting can be configured via `<cybench-home>/conf/cybench-launcher.properties`

 ## Running Default Benchmarks using CyBench